 Representative Matter: DBS attorneys defended a healthcare facility through CMS Office of Inspector General investigations of allegations that it had violated the False Claims Act by engaging in up-coding and providing medically unnecessary services.

-False Claims Act violations by healthcare providers can take many forms, but the most common are when an individual or facility submits claims for reimbursement by Medicare for:
+Federal and state prosecutors often use the False Claims Act to combat healthcare fraud and abuse.
+The False Claims Act is often used to combat violations by healthcare providers and can take many forms, but the most common are when an individual or facility submits claims for reimbursement by Medicare for:

 - Services that were never actually rendered;